andyglick/xeric-h2-maven-plugin/readme.md

 Configuration
 --------------
-Add the following to your pom.xml under build/plugins/
+Add the following to your pom.xml under build->plugins tag.

     ::::xml
     <plugin>